-- 1. In very special, personal circumstances the employer may also grant the employee short-term special leave, with our without loss of income, in addition to the circumstances referred to in article J-9, for a short-term period of time, to be determined in all fairness. - 2.
+- 1. Pursuant to article 4:1 Work and Care Act (Wet Arbeid en Zorg (WAZO) the employee is entitled to emergency leave, with or without loss of income, in the circumstances referred to in that article. - 2.
 With respect to the birth of his child, the employee will be granted leave without loss of income for the day of the child's birth and paternity leave for a maximum of 5 working days, pro rata the full-time equivalent, over a period of time of 4 weeks beginning on the day that the child actually resides at the same address.
 These days do not have to be taken consecutively.